Vizonex/keyspec/README.md

 - It doesn't take much practice at all to get used to using the library, even a beginner with a bit of knowlege on how anyio works could figure this out just fine.
-If you need something quick, dirty, or lazy, look no further than the `cache` function provided just for you that automatically opens and closes the database with the use of a single async function wrapper, you can event set it as a variable ex: a factory attribute to save a bit of precious time and productivity (This was the ultimate goal after all...).
+If you need something quick, dirty, or lazy, look no further than the `cache` function provided just for you that automatically opens and closes the database with the use of a single async function wrapper, you can even set the cache as a variable to wrap.
+For example: a factory attribute to save a bit of precious time and productivity (This was the ultimate goal after all...).

 - You get anyio support which means it will run on trio and asyncio eventloops.